The divorce glossary

 A document that accompanies your consent order and sets out your financial position immediately prior to the separation of financial assets.
 The D81 lays out the assets, debts, pensions and income and how they are currently divided.
 You need to include information about each asset even if you are not sharing them.

-The final legal stage of a divorce / dissolution.
-The Decree Absolute certificate is the document that signifies the divorce / dissolution is official.
+The final legal stage of a divorce/dissolution.
+Final order (previously called the decree absolute) certificate is the document that signifies the divorce/dissolution is official.

-Decree Nisi is when the judge will either accept or agree that you have good reason to divorce / dissolve your civil partnership.
+Conditional order (previously called the decree nisi) is when the judge will either accept or agree that you have good reason to divorce/dissolve your civil partnership.

 Divorce

 The legal process for ending a marriage.
 This can be a same-sex marriage or a heterosexual marriage.
 You can divorce once you have been married for 12 months or more.
-When you divorce you will need to: submit a divorce petition D8 (see above), your partner will need to complete an Acknowledgement of Service (see above), you will need to apply for a Decree Nisi and apply for a Decree Absolute (see above)
+When you divorce you will need to: submit a divorce application (previously called the divorce petition) D8 (see above), your partner will need to complete an acknowledgement of service (see above), you will need to apply for a conditional order (previously called the decree nisi) and apply for a final order (previously called the decree absolute) (see above)

 Dissolution